Rusty-margined guan: Feeding

 The rusty-margined guan forages alone, in pairs, or in groups of up to 10 birds.
 It mainly feeds between about 5 and 10 m above the ground, but often feeds on the ground as well.
 Its diet is almost entirely fruit; one study identified the fruit of 117 plant species.
 It also eats small amounts of flowers, leaves, and insects.

 Breeding

 The rusty-margined guan's breeding season spans October to February in Argentina and August to February in southeastern Brazil; it has not been well defined elsewhere.
 Its nest is a platform made of sticks lined with live and dead leaves, usually built in a tree.
 The clutch size is three eggs.

 Vocal and non-vocal sounds

 The rusty-margined guan gives a wing-whirring display that has not well defined.
 It gives a "gruff barking" call, probably in alarm but possibly in other contexts as well.

 Status

-The IUCN has assessed the rusty-margined guan as being Near Threateed.
+The IUCN has assessed the rusty-margined guan as being Near Threatened.
 It is reasonably common only in protected areas though even there poaching is a concern.